Skip to main content

 Cortisol the Mediator of the Stress Response

 Cortisol is the body’s primary stress hormone, released from the adrenal glands in response to perceived threats.
 In short bursts, it is essential for survival, heightening focus and mobilizing energy.
-Problems arise when stress becomes chronic, leading to persistently elevated levels.
+Problems arise when stress becomes chronic, leading to persistently elevated cortisol levels.
 This sustained exposure to high cortisol has a corrosive effect on the brain.

 It can disrupt sleep patterns, impair memory, and shrink the hippocampus, a brain region vital for emotional regulation and memory formation.
 Chronically high cortisol also dysregulates other hormonal systems, suppressing testosterone production and interfering with thyroid function.
 The result is a state of constant physiological stress that manifests as anxiety, depression, and a feeling of being perpetually overwhelmed.